verbb/social-feeds/docs/get-started/configuration.md

 ```

 ## Control Panel
-You can also manage configuration settings through the Control Panel by visiting Settings → Social Feed.
+You can also manage configuration settings through the Control Panel by visiting Settings → Social Feeds.